• Skip to primary navigation

 If you have leftover noodles, you can keep it in an air-tight container, and store them in the fridge for a couple of days.
 Then reheat in the microwave or over the stovetop until piping hot.
 Add a splash of water and toss well with the noodle before reheating.

-More delicious teriyaki & Japanese recipes
+More delicious Japanese recipes

 • A soup bowl containing, udon noodles with chicken, carrot, spring onions, and thick curry broth.